silvinor/www/_posts/2026-08-05-everyone-masks.md

 I want to be careful about what this does and does not show.
 It is not evidence that personality disorders are fictional, and it is not evidence that clinicians are careless.
 Dudas and colleagues compared 624 people with autism spectrum conditions, 23 with borderline personality disorder and 16 with both against 2,081 controls, and found that the borderline group had genuinely elevated autistic traits and an elevated drive to systemise. [^43] The overlap is real at the level of the traits themselves, not just at the level of the paperwork.
 A clinician looking at unstable self-presentation, identity disturbance and interpersonal difficulty is not hallucinating.

 Nor is masking the only reason autism gets missed.
-Diagnostic criteria built on children, clinicians trained on a young-boy prototype, and co-occurring conditions that absorb attention all contribute, and I have written about those elsewhere.
+Diagnostic criteria built on children, clinicians trained on a young-boy prototype, and co-occurring conditions that absorb attention all contribute, and I have written about those [elsewhere](/essays/unmasked-at-midlife.html).

 But masking belongs on the list, and the shape of the misdiagnosis pattern is suggestive.
 Identity disturbance is a personality disorder criterion.
 A person running a different persona in every context, unable to say which one is real, describing themselves as a Russian doll with nothing at the centre, is presenting identity disturbance - correctly.
 What is wrong is not the observation.
 What is wrong is the inference about its cause.

 One gap I should name rather than paper over.
-Popular accounts often add dissociative identity disorder - "multiple personality" - to this list, and I could not find peer-reviewed prevalence data supporting it in autistic adults. [^b] I have left it out.
+Popular accounts often add dissociative identity disorder - "multiple personality" - to this list, and I could not find peer-reviewed prevalence data supporting it in autistic adults. [^c] I have left it out.
 Bipolar disorder, likewise, sits at 2.5% in the Fusar-Poli sample - present, but not a headline number, and I am not going to inflate it into one.

 The consequence for the person is not only clinical.
 A decade of being told what is wrong with you, by people with training and authority, where each answer is confidently delivered and none of them work, does something to how much you trust your own account of your own life.
 By the time the right answer arrives, the habit of not being believed is well established - including by yourself.